 Identifying a secure site with installed SSL Security Certificate

-Often, these features are obvious – Site Seals, HTTPS, and the “green bar” are all visual indicators of a protected site – other times, the security is behind-the-scenes.
-No matter what level you choose, SSL protection reassures visitors that your site is safe, leading to greater customer trust and increased reliability for your business or brand.
+S is for secure.
+Often, SSL features are pretty obvious – site seals, (seeing HTTPS which denotes a secure website.
+Note the ‘s’ at the end of the http).
+Other signs to look for are harder to notice: like the little lock icon on the URL web address bar, and in some cases a “green bar”.
+All up these are all visual indicators of a protected or SSL site.
+Other times, the security is behind-the-scenes.
+No matter what level you choose, SSL protection reassures visitors that your site is safe, and that your website represents a legitimate business.
+All this leads to greater customer trust and increased credibility for your business or brand.

 Beginning October 2017, Google Chrome users visiting non-secure websites will receive a “Not Secure” warning message when entering data into an online form (such as on a contact form).